ebarylko/cmpt-476/assignment-5/assignment-5.md

 ## Question six

 ### Part 1

+#### Using the fact about non-zero amplitudes to prove the other fact

 In this superposition,
 ${\displaystyle\sum_{x \in \{0, 1\}^n}{}} {\displaystyle\sum_{y \in \{0, 1\}}{}} (-1)^{y(1 \oplus \phi (x))}|x \rangle$,
 the only way that $|x\rangle$ has a non-zero amplitude is if for different values of y, $(-1)^{y(1 \oplus \phi (x))}|x \rangle$